12 min read

 } catch (error) {

 console.warn('Primary render timed out.
-Switching to static fragment fallback.');
+Switching to prerendered fallback.');

 }